hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 ![image](https://user-images.githubusercontent.com/76194453/203129808-e2ae85dc-b664-480e-97dd-a6e69b120b1d.png)

-One of the pictured links -  Online Help redirects to: https://learn.sparkfun.com/tutorials/installing-arduino-ide/board-add-ons-with-arduino-board-manager
+One of the pictured links - "Online Help" redirects to: https://learn.sparkfun.com/tutorials/installing-arduino-ide/board-add-ons-with-arduino-board-manager
 I also have a newer version than the pictured 2.0.0 in the Sparkfun tutorial.
 There are no compatibility issues mentioned, so I will just install the newest version (needs at least 2.0.0, according to Sparkfun page).

 The "More Info" links to the SparkFun homepage.